zetavg/chromium-website/site/chromium-os/developer-library/training/codelabs/server-side-test/index.md

 ****### Syntax and style guide****

-****Before we start writing any code, it’s a good idea to understand and follow the Python coding style enforced in Chromium OS project.
-For Autotest code in Chromium OS project, the Python coding style must follow the coding style specified at the top level of the Autotest repo.
+****Before we start writing any code, it’s a good idea to understand and follow the Python coding style enforced in ChromiumOS project.
+For Autotest code in ChromiumOS project, the Python coding style must follow the coding style specified at the top level of the Autotest repo.
 This style adds a few additions to [PEP-8](http://www.python.org/dev/peps/pep-0008/) style guide, e.g., formatting on comments and Docstrings.
 You may also consider to follow [Python Style Guidelines](/chromium-os/developer-library/reference/style-guides/python), but coding style defined in Autotest repo and [PEP-8](http://www.python.org/dev/peps/pep-0008/) style guide must take precedence.****

 ****Some basic rules include:****